AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 Our intuition behind this is that it is a kind of average where the larger the value, the more important it is.
 Zero is not important at all, while 100 is twice as important as 50.
 An example of a case where such a calculation would be necessary is in the context of the coronavirus.
-When trying to estimate how many people a confirmed infected patient could have been around, for example, if it was at a gathering of 100 people, they could infect 100 people, and if it was at a gathering of 200 people, they could infect 200 people.
+When trying to estimate how many people a confirmed infected patient could have been around, for example, if they were at a gathering of 100 people, they could infect 100 people, and if they were at a gathering of 200 people, they could infect 200 people.
 But what is the probability of them being at a gathering of 100 people versus 200 people?
 The answer is that they are twice as likely to have been at a gathering of 200 people than a gathering of 100 people.
 If we count all the gatherings, the probability of the confirmed person being at each one, and multiply by the number of people in each gathering, and call the distribution of quantities **X**, we get exactly **X** weighted by **X**.